History of the Probate Court

-More than 8,300 marriage licenses are issued annually by the Franklin County Probate Court to couples who desire to be married within the State of Ohio.
+Marriage licenses are issued by the Franklin County Probate Court to couples who desire to be married within the State of Ohio.
 Both applicants must appear in person at the Probate Court.
 The consent of the parents is normally required for minors.
 Positive identification is required in all cases.

 Robert G. Montgomery is the Judge and Clerk of the Franklin County Probate Court.
 This Court of Common Pleas Judgeship is an elected position with a six year term.
 As the Clerk of the Probate Court, the Judge is responsible for keeping and maintaining all records and filings in the Probate Court.